shogun-toolbox/shogun/doc/cookbook/source/examples/binary/kernel_support_vector_machine.rst

 Example
 -------

 Imagine we have files with training and test data.
-We create CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CBinaryLabels` as
+We create DenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`BinaryLabels` as

 .. sgexample:: kernel_support_vector_machine.sg:create_features

-In order to run :sgclass:`CLibSVM`, we first need to initialize a :sgclass:`CKernel` instance, such as :sgclass:`CGaussianKernel`.
+In order to run :sgclass:`CLibSVM`, we first need to initialize a :sgclass:`Kernel` instance, such as :sgclass:`GaussianKernel`.
-We then create a :sgclass:`CKernelMachine` instance, here :sgclass:`CLibSVM`, and provide it with parameters like the regularization coefficient :math:`C`, the kernel, the training labels, and an optional residual convergence parameter epsilon.
+We then create a :sgclass:`KernelMachine` instance, here :sgclass:`CLibSVM`, and provide it with parameters like the regularization coefficient :math:`C`, the kernel, the training labels, and an optional residual convergence parameter epsilon.

 .. sgexample:: kernel_support_vector_machine.sg:create_instance

 Then we train it on training data and apply it to test data.
-This gives :sgclass:`CLabels`, which we can extract the label vector from.
+This gives :sgclass:`Labels`, which we can extract the label vector from.

 .. sgexample:: kernel_support_vector_machine.sg:train_and_apply